BOBANOVIORGANI/solaron-0bab6/content/pages/careers.md

     type: HeroSection
   - elementId: ''
     colors: colors-h
-    quote: >-
+    quote: >+
       ## Being part of this team has been incredible.
 We’ve fill each other’s
-      gaps, and we go to lunch together
+      gaps, and helping each other.

     name: Carla Rogers
     title: Someone from the team
     styles: